Council of Lithuania: Establishing independence

 The Germans were not satisfied with the new declaration and demanded that the council go back to the 11 December decision.
 On 3 March 1918, Germany and Bolshevik Russia signed the Treaty of Brest-Litovsk.
 It declared that the Baltic nations were in the German interest zone and that Russia renounced any claims to them.
 On 23 March, Germany recognized independent Lithuania on the basis of the 11 December declaration.
-However, nothing, in essence, changed either in Lithuania or in the council's status: any efforts to establish administration were hindered.
+However, nothing in essence changed, either in Lithuania or in the council's status: any efforts to establish administration were hindered.
 The form of government, however, was left undecided.
-Germany, ruled by a kaiser, preferred a monarchy.
+Germany, ruled by a Kaiser, preferred a monarchy.
 It proposed a personal union with the Prussian Hohenzollern dynasty.
-As an alternative, on 4 June 1918, the council voted to invite Wilhelm, Duke of Urach, Count of Württemberg, to become the monarch of Lithuania.
-He agreed and was elected King of Lithuania (Mindaugas II) on 13 July 1918.
+As an alternative, on 4 June 1918, the council voted to invite Wilhelm Karl, Duke of Urach, Count of Württemberg, to become the monarch of Lithuania.
+He agreed and was elected King of Lithuania as Mindaugas II on 13 July 1918.
 The decision was very controversial and four members of the council left in protest.

 Germany did not recognize the new king and its relationship with the council remained tense.
 The council was not allowed to determine the borders of Lithuania, establish an embassy in Berlin, or begin forming a stable administrative system.
-It received small funds to cover its expenses only in September 1918.
-The situation changed when the German Revolution started and Germany lost the war in the fall of 1918 – it was no longer in a position to dictate terms.
+It received small funds to only cover its expenses in September 1918.
+The situation changed when the German Revolution started and Germany lost the war in the fall of 1918, it was no longer in a position to dictate terms.
 On 2 November, the council adopted the first provisional constitution.
 The decision to invite King Mindaugas II was annulled and this helped to reconcile the political factions.
-The functions of government were entrusted to a three-member presidium, and Augustinas Voldemaras was invited to form the first Cabinet of Ministers.
+The functions of government were entrusted to a three-member presidium and Augustinas Voldemaras was invited to form the first Cabinet of Ministers.
 The first government was formed on 11 November 1918, the day that Germany signed the armistice in Compiègne.
 The council began to organize an army, police, local government, and other institutions.
-It also expanded to include ethnic minorities (Jews and Belarusians).
-There were no women in the council, despite a petition that gathered 20,000 signatures.
+It also expanded to include ethnic minorities such as Jews and Belarusians.
+There were no women in the council, despite a petition that garnered 20,000 signatures.

 The Freedom Wars started and political processes were derailed during the turmoil.
 Lithuanian elections to the Constituent Assembly of Lithuania were not held until April 1920.
 The council was not replaced by a parliament (Seimas) until 2 August 1922, when the Constitution of Lithuania was adopted.